Pierre-Lannoy/wp-ip-locator/DEVELOPER.md

-# Developing for IP Locator
+# Developing with IP Locator

 Before starting to explain how to use IP Locator from a developer point of view, I would like to thank you to take the time to invest your knowledge and skills in making IP Locator better and more useful.
 I'll only have one word: you rock!
 (OK, that's two words)